 Q: When you first read the script, what was it that made you say Iwant to be the Bulletproof Monk?

 Q: You're following instructions.

-CHOW: Yeah, right, instructions - "You have to do this,” and
+CHOW: Yeah, right, instructions - "You have to do this," andI say, "Yes, ma'am."

 Q: Talk about Seann.
 This is a very serious role for him.

 CHOW: That's why he has a lot of concern about his character, aboutthe treatment of the lines.
 He always had a lot of discussions with me about howto treat the scene.
 And Paul [Hunter] is a very good director.
 He gave us a lotof room to create our character.
 I think Seann is very talented and I think he'sone of the up and coming stars in America.
 He has a lot of potential and can bea good actor and also a very popular star.

 CHOW: Oh yeah, absolutely.
 I admire him as a friend and as a buddy inthis movie.
 I appreciate that he is performing.
 I am glad I have thisopportunity to work with him.

 Q: What has your experience with Jade been?

 CHOW: She is not that much related to the Monk, but personally Ireally, really like her.
 And the canvas loved her because she's really, reallybeautiful.
 She does a lot of martial art with Seann, like they're dancingtogether.
 I think it's beautiful.
 Seann and Jamie have a very strong chemistryin the movie.

 QUESTION: You've had experience with wirework before, is this anydifferent or special?